shariq1989/cookbook/content/recipe/cucumber_avo_tom_salad.md

 {{< figure src="/images/cat4.jpeg" class="instructionFigure">}}

 ----
-I hope you enjoy this recipe for cucumber, avocado, and tomato salad.
+I hope you enjoy this easy cucumber, avocado, and tomato salad recipe.
 If you try it, be sure to let us know what you think!

 Other recipes from The Jamil Ghar: